 The Company leases its corporate headquarters of 21,020 rentable square feet in accordance with a non-cancellable 89-month operating lease agreement as amended and effective in January 2017, with an option to extend for an additional 60 months.
-On September 20, 2023, the Company entered into an amendment to its corporate headquarters lease agreement to exercise the extension option for an additional 60 months through June 30, 2029, with an option to further extend for an additional 60 months.
+On September 20, 2023, the Company entered into an amendment to its corporate headquarters lease agreement to exercise the extension option for an additional 60 months through June 30, 2029 (the "Amended Lease"), with an option to further extend for an additional 60 months.
 The Company also leases an additional office space of 6,003 rentable square feet in accordance with a non-cancellable 90-month operating lease agreement entered into in April 2017, with an option to extend for an additional 60 months.
 The extension option is not included in the determination of the lease term as it is not reasonably certain to be exercised.

-For the three months ended March 31, 2024 and 2023, a summary of the Company's lease information is shown below:
+For the three and nine months ended September 30, 2024 and 2023, a summary of the Company's lease information is shown below: